October 2, 2017 | Last updated: October 2, 2023

 - Push application to Docker registry

-- SSH to production server a.
-Docker pull b.
-Docker run
+- SSH to live server and run

 Pros & Cons